 Frequently Asked Questions

 While oil-based paints are durable, they come with a few downsides.
-They have a strong odor, take longer to dry, and require solvents for cleanup.
+They emit a strong smell, dry slowly, and need chemical cleaners for cleanup.
 Plus, they tend to have higher VOC levels, which can affect air quality.
 Over time, oil-based paints can yellow and become brittle.
 They are also generally more expensive than water-based options, which makes them less ideal for eco-conscious projects or indoor spaces.

 Oil-based paint typically lasts longer than water-based paint.
 It’s more resistant to wear, tear, and harsh conditions, which makes it a great option for high-traffic or moisture-prone areas.
 That said, water-based paints are improving in durability and can still last for many years, especially on interior walls.